This engineer's work could be one giant leap for RF imaging from outer space

 Dr. Kendra has a bachelor's degree in electrical engineering from the University of Houston and master's and doctorate degrees in electrical engineering from the University of Michigan.
 He lives and works in Northern Virginia.

-I recently interviewed Dr. Kendra about his work and a condensed version of our conversation is below.
+We recently interviewed Dr. Kendra about his work and a condensed version of our conversation is below.

 Congratulations on being named a NIAC Fellow!